Logo link to homepage

 Report for Merapi

-Balai Penyelidikan dan Pengembangan Teknologi Kebencanaan Geologi (BPPTKG) reported that the eruption at Merapi (on Java) continued during 20-26 September.
-Seismicity was less intense compared to the previous week.
-The SW lava dome produced 204 lava avalanches that traveled as far as 1.8 km down the Bebeng drainage on the SW flank.
-Five pyroclastic flows descended the Bebeng as far as 1.2 km.
-Morphological changes to the SW lava dome were due to continuing effusion and collapses of material.
+The Balai Penyelidikan dan Pengembangan Teknologi Kebencanaan Geologi (BPPTKG) reported that the eruption at Merapi (on Java) continued during 24-30 January.
+Seismicity was less intense than the previous week.
+The SW lava dome produced 57 lava avalanches that traveled as far as 1.8 km SW down the Bebeng drainage, 18 that traveled as far as 1.8 km SW down the Krasak drainage, and 31 that traveled as far as 2 km SW down the Sat/Putih drainage.
+Morphological changes at the SW dome were caused by continuing effusion and collapses of material.
+No significant morphological changes at the summit dome were visible.
 The Alert Level remained at 3 (on a scale of 1-4), and the public was warned to stay 3-7 km away from the summit, based on location.

 Source: Balai Penyelidikan dan Pengembangan Teknologi Kebencanaan Geologi (BPPTKG)